 Chile's personal services sector is primarily composed of public and private education and health services.
-The personal services sector, including health, education and others, made up 10.1% of GDP in 2005, 9.3% in 2006, 9.4% in 2007, 10.2% in 2008 and 11.1% in 2009.
+The personal services sector, including health, education and others, made up 9.3% of GDP in 2006, 9.4% in 2007, 10.2% in 2008, 11.6% in 2009 and 11.2% in 2010.
 Other services include media (radio and television) and personal and social services not provided by the government or any other public institution.

 In Chile, parents are free to choose between public and private schools for their children.
 All schools, however, must comply with certain educational and academic program standards and require governmental authorization.
 Chile's public education system is decentralized.
 Public schools are managed by local municipal governments, which manage their own budget.
 Public schools receive monthly fund transfers from the central government based on the number of students attending, and many privately managed schools also receive government funding on the same basis.
-In 2009, Congress approved the General Education Law (Ley General de Educación - LGE), which, among other things, created the Education Quality Agency (Agencia de Calidad de la Educación), responsible for assessing schools performance, and the "Superintendency of Education" (Superintendencia de Educación), responsible for school inspections.
-The LGE also strengthens the role of the
+In 2009, Congress approved the General Education Law (Ley General de Educación-LGE), which, among other things, created the Education Quality Agency (Agencia de Calidad de la Educación), responsible for assessing schools performance, and the "Superintendency of Education" (Superintendencia de Educación), responsible for school inspections.
+The LGE also strengthens the role of the National Council of Education in approving the national standards and curriculum for preschool, primary and secondary education.
+(See "-Poverty, Income Distribution and Social Reforms-Educational Reforms").
+In August 2011, the government announced new proposals for implementing policies to further the development of the Chilean education system.
+(See "-Poverty, Income Distribution and Social Reforms-Educational Reforms").

-National Council of Education in approving the national standards and curriculum for preschool, primary and secondary education.
-(See "- Poverty, Income Distribution and Social Reforms").
+Chile has a dual health insurance system comprising the public National Health Fund (Fondo Nacional de Salud-Fonasa) and licensed private insurers (Instituciones de Salud Previsional-Isapres), which provide health insurance plans.
+As of the beginning of August 2011, all workers were required to set aside at least 7% of their monthly salary for the financing of a health insurance plan, up to a limit of the equivalent of UF4.62 (approximately US\$215 at June 30, 2011).
+However, on August 17, 2011, Congress approved a bill that will (i) exempt lower-income retired workers (jubilados) from this contribution requirement and (ii) reduce the contribution obligation of middle-income retired workers as defined by Social Protection Data (Ficha de Protección Social).

-Chile has a dual health insurance system comprising the public National Health Fund (Fondo Nacional de Salud - Fonasa) and licensed private insurers (Instituciones de Salud Previsional - Isapres), which provide health insurance plans.
-All workers are required to set aside at least 7% of their monthly salary for the financing of a health insurance plan, up to a limit of the equivalent of UF4.2 (approximately US\$174 at December 30, 2009).
 Workers may opt to join the Fonasa health service network (by contributing 7% of their salary, with the abovementioned limit) or to purchase a health insurance policy offered by any Isapre (by paying 7% or more of their salary).
 As of December 2009, approximately 2.8 million people were covered by private health insurance policies contracted with Isapres and over 12.5 million people were covered by Fonasa.
 A portion of the remaining population (approximately 1.7 million) receives health care from the armed forces and police health care systems, while the rest are uninsured.